soisy/loan-quote-widget/README.md

 ## Running tests

 This project uses [NX](https://nx.dev) as tool for development.
-Run all your tests with
+You can execute the test suite by running
 ```sh
 $ nx test
 ```
+inside your docker container.

 Refer to NX documentation or run `nx test --help` if you need more info.